❮

 increase() -- jump up into the function and execute the code inside of it

-print(myNumber) -- then continue here afterwards, this prints "2"
+print(myNumber) -- then continue here afterwards, this prints "2" because added 1 to it using the function

 print("Hello " .. name) -- then we use this name variable to print it with "Hello" in front of it